You can use data arithmetic when you are computing sales velocity, support ticket response times, or any other duration metric.

 Empty date values are converted to zeroes (0), which may deliver unexpected arithmetic results.

-If you suspect that your source data may contain empty values, you can create a more flexible metric to remove the empty values from the computation.
-For example, suppose your base metric is the following:
+If your source data may contain empty values, create a flexible metric to remove the empty values from the computation.
+For example, you have the following metric:

-In the above, empty values for either of the date values would generate either zero values, which would create disrupting outliers to the overall average computation.
+Empty values for either of the date values generate zero values, which would create disrupting outliers to the overall average computation.